Overview

 The CAG for the Hudson River PCBs Superfund Site is designed to:

 EPA provides organizational and informational support to the CAG, and provides financial support through the hiring of an independent, neutral facilitator.
-CAG meetings are generally held the 4th Thursday of each month.
 All general meetings of the CAG are open to the public and CAG meeting notices are publicized in advance.
 Every member of the community has the opportunity to become involved and express an opinion about the project and its elements at any time and does not have to rely on the CAG to convey that message.
+CAG meetings are held as needed, determined by the CAG Administrative Committee.
+Meetings are typically focused on current project activities.

 Site Background

-For 30 years ending in the late 1970s, the General Electric Company (GE) discharged as much as 1.3 million pounds of polychlorinated biphenyls (PCBs) into the Hudson River from its capacitor manufacturing plants in Hudson Falls and Fort Edward, New York.
-The PCBs remain in the river sediment.
-After many years of study, 40 miles of the Upper Hudson is now slated for an environmental cleanup.
+For 30 years ending in the late 1970s, the General Electric Company (GE) discharged polychlorinated biphenyls (PCBs) into the Hudson River from its capacitor manufacturing plants in Hudson Falls and Fort Edward, New York.

 The Hudson River PCBs Superfund Site encompasses a nearly 200-mile stretch of the Hudson River in eastern New York State from Hudson Falls, New York to the Battery in New York City and includes communities in fourteen New York counties and two counties in New Jersey.
-The site is divided into the Upper Hudson River, which runs from Hudson Falls to the Federal Dam at Troy (a distance of approximately 40 miles), and the Lower Hudson River, which runs from the Federal Dam at Troy to the southern tip of Manhattan at the Battery in New York City.
+The site is divided into 120-miles of the Upper Hudson River, which runs from Hudson Falls to the Federal Dam at Troy, a distance of approximately 40 miles, and the Lower Hudson River, which runs from the Federal Dam at Troy to the southern tip of Manhattan at the Battery in New York City.

 What is a CAG?